 7. An assistant may only do the following procedures involving patients: cupping, moxibustion, needle removal, gwua-sha, and the massaging of points.

-8. An assistant shall wear a name tag that identifies him/her as an acupuncture assistant to patients.
+8. An assistant shall wear a name tag that identifies him or her as an acupuncture assistant to patients.

 9. An assistant shall have successfully completed a course or other training approved by the Committee in sterilization procedures and techniques before beginning work as an assistant.